-Warning of election 'disaster', Israel's Netanyahu battles for survival
+Warning of election "disaster", Israel's Netanyahu battles for survival

 Without their support, “we will get a left-wing government with Arab parties,” he wrote.

 Gantz posted a video of himself leaning out a car window in traffic during a random encounter with a supportive commuter.
-Warning of possible cheating, Gantz’s co-leader, Yair Lapid, urged left-leaning constituents to come out and vote.
+Gantz’s co-leader, Yair Lapid, urged left-leaning constituents to come out and vote and said “Bibi is lying,” using Netanyahu nickname.

 The two main parties’ campaigns in Israel’s second parliamentary election in five months pointed to only narrow differences on many important issues: the regional struggle against Iran, the Palestinian conflict, ties with the United States, and the economy.